sarahhlivingston/Multivariate_TxS_Anemone/journal.md

 1. Added model for TBARS, PCC in "ROS_damage_mlm.R"
 3. Tried to include (1 | 0 + day) as random effect to main model - this skewed results by a lot, I think this is because there's more resolution between days in RMR measures, but both CS and ATPase were done on a day each.
 I've chosen to exclude this random effect, can supplement manuscript with a small experiment showing variation in RMR measured across different days for the genotypes used - this is beyond the scope of this project though.
 4. Edited Multivariate_model.R script with contrast plots
+5. Maybe the CS diagnostics are odd in the first multivariate model because the CS values are also corrected to protein content and is thus smaller?
+It was also measured in "umol" change compared to ATPases, which are measured in "mmol".